 Whiplash Injuries Commonplace In Car Wrecks

 Whiplash is a condition that develops when the neck and head is suddenly and quickly snapped forward and backward.
 Such a force stretches the next structures beyond their typical range, which can result in injury.
 The symptoms for whiplash can be delayed, in which a person may start to feel aches and pains the next day or soon thereafter.
 Whiplash is a condition that is commonplace for those that have been in car accidents.
-As an Anaheim, CA car accident lawyer from Glotzer & Leib, LLP has offered, read on for further information about whiplash and what this injury entails.
+As a car accident attorney from Glotzer & Leib, LLP has offered, read on for further information about whiplash and what this injury entails.